ppy/osu-wiki/wiki/People/Beatmap_Nomination_Group/en.md

 Beatmap Nomination Group
 =========================

 The **Beatmap Nomination Group**, more commonly referred to as BN, is a group in charge of [beatmap nomination](/wiki/Beatmaps).
 This group has undergone many changes recently.
 As of August 22, 2014, they are no longer a part of the staff, revoking their chat moderation in-game, red name in-game, and on the forums.
-The most recent change was on February 1, 2015 when the team was changed from Beatmap Appreciation Team to Beatmap Nominator Group and lost their red forum name.
+The most recent change was on February 1, 2015 when the team was changed from Beatmap Appreciation Team to Beatmap Nominator Group.

 Roles and Responsibilities
 --------------------------